DhiyaneshGeek/dhiyaneshgeek.github.io/_posts/2022-03-18-reconnaissance-red-teaming.md

 [Employee Names](https://attack.mitre.org/techniques/T1589/003/)
 * Adversaries gather **employee names** that can be used during targeting.
-* Employee names be used to derive email addresses as well as to help guide other reconnaissance efforts and/or **craft more-believable lures**.
+* Employee names be used to determine email addresses as well as to help guide other reconnaissance efforts and/or **craft more-believable lures**.

 The following tools can be used to gather employee names